Rainyan/jump-to-audible-tabs/README.md

 The context menu only appears when there are tabs playing audio, and/or tabs that are muted.

+## FAQ/Troubleshooting
+* The keyboard hotkey doesn't work from Reddit tabs!
+  * If you're using [RES](https://github.com/honestbleeps/Reddit-Enhancement-Suite), the default keyboard hotkeys might conflict each other.
+Consider rebinding either RES or this addon's hotkeys where relevant.

 ## Licenses
 Please see the [LICENSES.md](LICENSES.md) file.